 ‘Selfie help’ workshop – how to take better pictures with your mobile device.

-For many, one of the main purposes of the camera in their smartphone is to capture and share selfies.
-In this popular workshop attendees discover the true potential of their mobile device and learn the skills needed to take better pictures for both fun and work.
+In this popular workshop attendees discover the true potential of their mobile device beyond just taking selfies and learn the skills needed to take better pictures for both fun and work.

-The workshop is both practical and enjoyable and will provide attendees with a range of skills such as lighting, camera, apps, exposure, composition and useful accessories and much more.
+The workshop is both practical and enjoyable and will provide attendees with a range of skills such as exposure control, camera apps, exposure, composition, image editing, accessories and much more.

 The introductory session normally runs for between 1 and 2 hours and there is also an intermediate session of the same length.
-The workshop can be offered as a practical staff development session (CPD) or as a fun away-day activity.
+The workshop can be offered online via Zoom, as a practical staff development session (CPD) or as a fun away-day activity.
 Click here to find out more.

 Macro image taken with iPhone CS